ldsands/UsefulCodeSnippets/other_software/Linux/manjaro.md

     - I then also "Pin" several tabs so that they load automatically on launching Edge.
 Mostly email tabs and other typing practice tabs (I'm trying to get faster).
 - Install Enpass which is my password manager.
 <!-- - Install Github cli and login
+    - More details on how to get Github commits may be needed I got some help from [this YouTube video](https://www.youtube.com/watch?v=ZeKytARUnTo)
     - You can also use an environment variable called GH_TOKEN and use a personal token for authentication

     ```sh